100% Free Consultation (469) 208-5535

 Dealing with Insurance Companies After a Dallas Job-Related Injury

-Insurers are infamously difficult to deal with after an accident, but that goes double when the insurer represents an employer or is dealing with a large-scale catastrophic event.
+Insurers are infamously difficult to deal with after an accident, but that is especially true when the insurer represents an employer or is dealing with a large-scale catastrophic event.
 It’s not uncommon for insurers to act like they’re representing your interests when they’re really acting on behalf of the company.

 When someone calls our Dallas work injury attorneys, one of our first tasks is making sure insurance companies know they need to deal with us, not them.
 We do that for two reasons: one, it takes a huge stressor off a client’s plate.
 Our firm prepares all the paperwork, deals with their adjusters, and so on.
 Two, it shows the insurer that you’ve got real resources behind you—and it won’t be so easy for insurers to give us the run-around.